 Net positive effect on biodiversity in 2030

-We also protect biodiversity by having a genuine, positive goal for the long term.
-A goal that we can work towards with other organisations.
-ASN Bank itself – 160 people in one office – barely has an ecological footprint.
-However, our customers’ money is invested in companies, countries and projects that do place a burden on biodiversity.
+We have set ourselves a positive long-term goal.
+A goal that we can work towards together with other organisations.
+ASN Bank itself – with less than two hundred people in one office – has almost no ecological footprint.
+But the savings and investments of our customers are in enterprises, countries and projects that do place a burden on biodiversity.
 And hence result in a loss of biodiversity.

 What does this mean for you?

 We already ensure that the damage caused to biodiversity by your savings and investments is kept to a minimum.
 However, the related ecological footprint is still negative.
 By 2030, your savings and investments with ASN Bank will no longer burden biodiversity and even have a positive impact at that time.